 One more important insight: when you piss away your capital on some splurge-related expense, you don't just bear the direct cost of the thing you splurged on.
 You also bear the opportunity cost of forgoing all future income you could have earned on that money.
 You lose out twice: you lose the twenty grand, and you also lose that yearly $800 in future passive income.

 Train yourself to think about money this way.
-If you can make spending decisions with an eye to the opportunity cost of your capital, it will be only a matter of time before you become wealthy.
+If you can make spending decisions with an eye to the opportunity cost of your capital, it is merely a matter of time before you become wealthy.

 Problems and Pitfalls With The Long Term Interest Rate

 Now, let's spend a moment addressing how Chapter 8 lays out the concept of "Monthly Investment Income."
 Remember, in this chapter you're adding an extra element to your Wall Chart: income from your investments.
 And to start off tracking this number, the authors give readers a shortcut: just take the capital you've currently saved, multiply it by 4%, and put that number on your chart.
 Next month, add in any new money you've saved, and apply 4% to that number.
 And so on.